JustinMorgan/universal-boilerplate/README.md

 ### 5. Create a .gitignore file

 This one is different in that it's not pre-built.
-You'll want to manually create a .gitignore file according to your own setup, but you can get the code from the `git-tools/gitignore` folder.
-See below for more info.
+You'll want to manually create a .gitignore file according to your own setup, but you can get the code from the `git-tools/gitignore/` folder.
+[See below for details.](#using-the-gitignore-suite)

 # Using the boilerplate gitconfig